Archivists/archive-workflow/README.markdown

 ### Step 9: Application Specific Configuration.

+NOTE: /app/config/staging, app/config/production directories and /bootsrap/start.php are all excluded from the repository.
+You would need to create or copy these into your installation, in particular setting the hostnames for the "Detect The Application Environment" settings. e.g.:

+    $env = $app->detectEnvironment(array(

+        'local' => array('your-local-machine-name'),
+        'staging' => array('your-staging-machine-name'),
+        'production' => array('your-production-machine-name'),

+    ));

 Two writeable directories are required for the application.
 A repository path (likely a network share in production) and a DAW pickup directory.

 The repository path will be used to store supporting artefacts for the carrier, including box cover photos, transcripts, photos of the carrier itself, scanned documents etc.